DPM Serial Protocol

 The “maximum distance” depends on the characteristics of cables, the table values are calculated for a shielded cable RG58 from 50 ohm with ability to 100pF per meter.

-At low speeds the number of “slaves” is limited by the maximum number of bytes that can be transmitted in 30 milliseconds. (each slave uses at least one byte and you claim a repeat fast enough to make fluid movements)
+At low speeds the number of “slaves” is limited by the maximum number of bytes that can be transmitted in 30 Milliseconds. (each slave uses at least one byte and you claim a repeat fast enough to make fluid movements)

 At high speed, the number of “slaves” is limited by the maximum capacity, each “slave” Adds a capacity of approximately 40..60 PF and reduces the maximum distance of approximately 50 cm.